bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-03-06-newsletter.md

     spender (who is usually responsible for paying fees) could then choose their preferred payment method from the list.
-Although some minor technical points were still being discussed at the time of writing, no major criticisms of this approach have been posted.
+Although some minor technical points were still being discussed at the time of writing, no major criticisms of this approach have been posted. {% assign timestamp="18:07" %}

 - **PSBTs for multiple concurrent MuSig2 signing sessions:** Salvatore Ingala [posted][ingala musig2] to Delving Bitcoin about minimizing the